-- those facilities and provisions that were not visited or were given less attention in the last audit; - the nature of any non-conformances found in the last audit; - any corrective action plans, past or present; - any changes in certification scope since the last audit; - any business changes since the last audit, including organisational structure and resources; and - any complaints about the member received by the RJC.
+- Those facilities and provisions that were not visited or were given less attention in the last audit; - The nature of any non-conformances found in the last audit; - · Any corrective action plans, past or present; - Any changes in certification scope since the last audit; - Any business changes since the last audit, including organisational structure and resources; and - · Any complaints about the member received by the RJC.

-If a complaint has been flagged for follow-up during a subsequent review, the RJC Management Team will aim to contact you to ensure you incorporate it in your audit scope.
+If a complaint has been flagged for follow-up during a subsequent review, the RJC Management Team will contact you to ensure the issue is included in your audit scope.
 You should, however, also check for pending complaints yourself, by directly asking the RJC or member.